 We are working with Dale Brotherton of Takumi Company, a firm that integrates the ancient tradition of Japanese woodworking into the culture of the Pacific Northwest.
 As part of the restoration, we will restructure the joints and balance the machiai to help keep the unsupported corner of the roof up.
 Additionally, the roof will be reinforced and landscaping in the Natural Garden around the structure will be updated.

 I believe the machiai is one of the most peaceful spots in the Garden.
 Thank you for your investment to ensure it remains a place of tranquility for our community for generations to come.
-If you have any questions, please contact our Director of Development Edwina Kane at (503) 595-5225.
+If you have any questions, please contact our Senior Philanthropy Manager, Claire Eisenfeld at [email protected] or 503-542-0281.
 Thank you.